Fast-HotStuff: A Fast and Resilient HotStuff Protocol: Fast-HotStuff

-Blocks can be added into the chain either during happy path with no failure or the primary fails and the next primary will have to add its block into the chain.
+Blocks can be added into the chain either during the happy path with no failure or the primary fails, and the next primary will have to add its block into the chain.
 Unlike HotStuff, pipelined Fast-HotStuff addresses these two cases differently.
-Indeed, there are two ways a primary can convince replicas that the proposed block extends the latest $QC$ ($highQC$).
-In case of contiguous chain growth (happy path), a primary can only propose a block during view $v$ if it is able to build a $QC$ from $n-f$ votes received during the view $v-1$.
-Therefore in a contiguous case, each replica signs the vote , the primary will build a $QC$ from $n-f$ received votes and include it in the next block proposal.
+Indeed, there are two ways a primary can convince replicas that the proposed block extends the $highQC$.
+In the case of contiguous chain growth (happy path), a primary can only propose a block during the view $v$ if it can build a $QC$ from $n-f$ votes received during the view $v-1$.
+Therefore, in a contiguous case, each replica signs the vote , the primary will build a $QC$ from $n-f$ received votes and include it in the next block proposal.
 Therefore, the block will contain only the $QC$ for view $v-1$.
 As a result, for the block during view $v$, the $QC$ generated from votes in $v-1$ is the proof of $highQC$.
-It should be noted that in pipelined Fast-HotStuff, a replica commits a block if two-chain (with first chain needs to be a direct-chain) is formed over the top of it.
+It should be noted that in pipelined Fast-HotStuff, a replica commits a block if two-chain (with the first chain needing to be a direct-chain) is formed over the top of it.
 Similarly, if a primary during view $v$ did not receive $n-f$ votes from view $v-1$ (this means the primary during view $v-1$ has failed), then it can only propose a block if it has received $n-f$ $\eta$ (\textsc{NEWVIEW}) messages from distinct replicas for view $v$.
 In this case, the primary during view $v$ has to propose a block with aggregated $QC$ or $AggQC$ from $n-f$ replicas.

 The signatures on $\eta$ are aggregated to generate a single aggregated signature in $AggQC$.
-Therefore, there are basically two types of blocks that can be proposed by a primary: a block with $QC$ if the primary is able to build a $QC$ from previous view or a block with $AggQC$ if the previous primary has failed.
+Therefore, two types of blocks can be proposed by a primary: a block with $QC$ if the primary is able to build a $QC$ from the previous view or a block with $AggQC$ if the previous primary has failed.
 It should be noted that to verify $AggQC$ a replica only needs to verify the aggregated signature of $AggQC$ and the $highQC$ in the $AggQC$ as described previously.
-The $highQC$ can simply be found by looping over view numbers of each $QC$ and choose the highest one .
+The $highQC$ can simply be found by looping over view numbers of each $QC$ and choosing the highest one.